 Anorexia Nervosa (often called anorexia) is a psychological and possibly life-threatening eating disorder.
 Defined by an extremely low body weight relative to height and weight, extreme and needless weight loss, illogical fear of weight gain, and distorted perception of self-image and body.

 Additionally, people who suffer seem to derive self-worth by body weight.
 Anorexia Nervosa is interchangeable with the term anorexia, which refers to self-starvation and lack of appetite.

 Is It Possible To Use Medical Cannabis For Anorexia

-Using medical marijuana to stimulate the appetite of a patient would be a lot less traumatizing than a feeding tube.
+Using medical Cannabis to stimulate the appetite of a patient would be a lot less traumatizing than a feeding tube.
 Providing the required amount of calories in patients can be problematic.
 Achieving this without feeding tubes would be beneficial to both the emotional and physical health of the patient.

 In conclusion if you or someone you know suffers from anorexia, it is no joke.
 This is a life threatening disease and you should seek help.
-If that help involves medical marijuana that is a personnel choice and it can provide help to patients who seek it.
+If that help involves medical Cannabis that is a personnel choice and it can provide help to patients who seek it.